LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

 ## Starter Code

-For this set of exercises, you will need a copy of the LaunchCode Angular projects repository.
+For this set of exercises, you will need a copy of the LaunchCode React projects repository.
 If you haven't done so already,

 1. Fork the [react-exercises-and-studios repository](https://github.com/LaunchCodeEducation/react-exercises-and-studios)